gohanko/yiikuochong.com/content/posts/reverse-engineering-hi-hive-community/index.md

 With these, I can start mapping the needed endpoints and figure out what to pass to it.

-## Cracking the authentication method (and the big roadblock)
+## Cracking the authentication method
-However, I actually ran into some trouble early on that makes all of these efforts moot.
-Have a look at this snippet of code:
+Looking through the rest, I found some snippets that shows how the API is being used.
+It is the callback function for the "Login" button when it's pressed on the login page.

 ![Image of firebase restriction](./images/firebase_restriction.png "Image of firebase restriction")

-It's obfuscated, but essentially what it does is:
+Seems to be written in nested async functions (then inside then), and essentially what it does is:

 1. Loads a Firebase Cloud Messaging (FCM) token from local storage.
 2. Then take the token and use it to encrypt the password using the `convertPBEWithMD5AndDES` function.
 3. Then pass the resulting encrypted password as apart of the payload.

-To log in, the application calls the `https://www.hi-hive.com/chat/api/preLogin/login` endpoint with the folowing JSON payload structure:
+The application calls the `https://www.hi-hive.com/chat/api/preLogin/login` endpoint with the folowing JSON payload structure when loggin in:

 ```json
 {